codacy/docs/docs/repositories/commits.md

 ![Commits page](images/commits.png)

-## Commit detail

 Click a specific commit to see detailed information about the code quality changes introduced by that commit.

 ![Commit detail](images/commits-detail.png)

-The next sections include more details about each area of the commit detail page.
+The next sections describe each area of the commit detail page.

-### Commit status
+## Commit status

 This area displays: